Kaiserchen85/Pokemon-Team-Builder/README.md

 What does this application do:
 - Add Pokemon to teams
-- Add items to Pokemon
+  - Add items, typing, moves and base stat total to Pokemon
-- Save teams with names to access later
 - Create new Pokemon
 - Check overall stats(power) of teams